Will Contest Attorney Clearwater

 About Attorney Agnieszka “Aga” Piasecka

-Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer in Clearwater, Florida with 15 years of experience.
+Attorney Agnieszka “Aga” Piasecka is an Estate Planning, Wills and Trust, Lawyer in Clearwater, Florida with more than 19 years of experience.
 Aga speaks fluent Polish, Italian and English and is an Attorney in Florida and Poland.
 Attorney Aga Piasecka obtained her Juris Doctorate Cum Laude from Stetson University College of Law in Florida and her Masters Degree in Law with Honors from Jagiellonian University in Poland.
 She also studied International Law in Holland and worked in Italy where she learned to speak Italian fluently.
 Attorney Aga Piasecka is fluent in Polish, Italian and English and can assist you with all of your will contest needs in Clearwater, Florida.